 One Day In the Life of Ivan Denisovich

-The very existence of the gulag system was enough to keep the average person fearful and silent in Stalin’s Russia.
-The dictator’s spies were everywhere.
-He murdered dozens of his top military commanders fearful that they might turn against him.
-He, later eliminated many members of his party as well as most of his inner circle assistants and friends.
-Millions of people were arrested and sent to Siberia to work as slaves to extract diamonds, gold and oil to contribute to the riches of Stalin’s reign.
+The very existence of the gulag system was enough to keep the average person fearful and silent in Stalin’s Soviet Union.
+His spies were everywhere.
+Uncertainty and suspicion were part of everyday life.
+Stalin eliminated not only high-ranking military commanders he considered a threat, but also members of his own party, along with many close associates and friends.
+Millions of people were arrested and sent to labor camps to extract diamonds, gold and oil—resources that fueled the wealth and power of Stalin’s regime.

 The knock on the door could come at any time.
 The best insurance was to keep your mouth shut.

-In the heart-wrenching story of Denisovich Sukhov who once was a conscientous soldier with a home and a family, is now a laborer at the camp where the cold hunger and pain rules, where even thoughts are not free.
-Yet how can it be possible for a human being to keep his dignity, courage and inner strength against all tyranny and dehumanization?
+Denisovich Sukhov, once a conscientous soldier with a home and a family, has now become a prisoner.
+While he describes the daily struggle for survival, and where even thought is constrained, he raises a deeper question : How is it possible for a human being to preserve dignity, courage, and inner strength in the face of such relentless tyranny and dehumanization?

 The morning came as usual.
 The windows iced over and the white cobwebs of frost all along the huge barracks where the walls joined the ceiling !
 There would not be a warm corner for a whole month.
 And fires were of out question.
 There was nothing to build a fire with.
 Let your work warm you up, that was your only salvation.